|

 The gardens were created in the 1950s.
 There is the option of

-visiting the Pheasantry welcome centre with cafe and toilets.
+visiting the Pheasantry centre with cafe, toilets & picnic

 From the gate follow the